Managing your Circles

 This guide explains what Circles are and how to create and manage them.

-Circles come in 3 types: Family (for family members), Affiliation (for groups like high school classmates, art clubs, work friends, or sports teams), and Self (your private memory vault — only you belong to it, and only you can access it unless you choose to publish and share).
+Circles come in 3 types: Family (for family members), Affiliation (for groups like classmates, an art club, work friends, or a sports team), and Self (your private vault — only you belong to it, and only you can see its memories unless you choose to publish and share them).

-There's also a Primary Family shortcut.
-If you belong to multiple family circles, you can set one as your primary for quick access in your settings.
+If you belong to more than one family circle, you can mark one as your Primary Family for quick access.

-There are separate guides on how to invite people to circles and how to save memories to different circles.
+There are separate guides on how to invite people to circles and how to save memories to the right circle.